 Couples who are divorcing often find it difficult to communicate with each other.
-This is only to be expected at the end of a relationship, and is one of the reasons why mediation is so effective at helping divorcing couples agree on such difficult issues as, how to split their assets and finances and how they will each maintain good relationships with their children after they divorce.
+This is only to be expected at the end of a relationship, and is one of the reasons why family mediation services is so effective at helping divorcing couples agree on such difficult issues as, how to split their assets and finances and how they will each maintain good relationships with their children after they divorce.
 Having a neutral, impartial person in the room helps calm the atmosphere and keep the discussions objective and on track.

 But what if things are much worse between the couple?
 What if there is a history of aggression and violence, or one person does not feel safe with the other, or if they simply can’t bear to be in the same room as each other?
 Is there any hope for mediation in these situations?